zuozhenggh/learning-library/analytics-library/oas-new/self-service-data-prep/self-service-data-prep.md

 Analysts spend a great deal of time assembling, preparing, and enhancing data to perform analysis.
 In this task, we will start with the basics of uploading a spreadsheet into Oracle Analytics Server.
 Once successful, we will review data elements and explore some of the data transformation and enrichment capabilities that make for a smooth and seamless data preparation process.

-1. From the browser session you started in [Lab: Initialize Environment](?lab=init-start-oas), Click on *"Create"* at the upper right-hand corner.
+1. From the browser session you started in [Lab: Initialize Environment](?lab=init-start-oas), Click on *"Create"* in the upper right-hand corner.

     !["oashomescreen"](./images/oashomescreen.png)